Raising an Australian

 anxiety during the adolescent period when the dog shows extreme

-protective/watchdog behaviour or extreme reserve.
+protective/watchdog behavior or extreme reserve.
 Be aware that the way your

 dog is acting during adolescence is usually NOT how the adult personality will